sprestage/journey-octoblog/source/_posts/2014-05-11-how-my-journey-begins.markdown

 ---
 Hello old friends.
 Hello new friends.
 Hello colleagues.
 Hello young learners.
 Hello respected professionals.
 I am the GeekyMamaMare.
 Welcome to my blog.

 Please enjoy sharing my journey re-discovering my passion in technology and changing my career from software testing to software development.
 A wordy intro statement indeed, but very relevant to my journey as you will see in time.
-Let's start by looking at the dilemna I found myself in.
+Let's start by looking at the dilemma I found myself in.

 I had been a quality engineer in the computer industry for 20 years, when, in the summer of 2011, my dream job fell through my hands.
 I was devastated.
 I quickly realized that I was far too emotionally fragile for the moment and needed to take some time away from the industry to recover from my heart ache.
 Tears and interviews do not mix.